coq/coq/doc/sphinx/language/extensions/canonical.rst

       that keys :n:`x__i` to one of its own variables.

    A record field :n:`x__i` can only be keyed once to each key.
-   Coq prints a warning when :token:`qualid` keys :n:`x__i` to a term whose head symbol is already keyed by an existing canonical instance.
+   Rocq prints a warning when :token:`qualid` keys :n:`x__i` to a term whose head symbol is already keyed by an existing canonical instance.
-   In this case, Coq will not register that :token:`qualid` as a canonical extension.
+   In this case, Rocq will not register that :token:`qualid` as a canonical extension.
    (The remaining fields of the instance can still be used for canonical extension.)